Square waves, or non-elephant biology

 Alternatively, a more straightforward notation is:

 Although the sum is notionally infinite, the cool part is that the sequence quickly converges to the expected waveform.
-The following plots show the first couple of approximations for sum lengths of 1, 2, 6, and 20:
+The following plots show the result of summing the first couple of terms:

-As should be evident from the illustration, by the time you get to n = 6 (fundamental frequency times 11), the waveform looks close enough to the real deal for almost all intents and purposes.
-The inclusion of further multiples (“harmonics”) offers diminishing returns as a consequence of the increasing divisor in the underlying expression.
+By the time you get to a six-element sum (ending with the fundamental frequency times 11), the waveform looks close enough to the real deal for almost all intents and purposes; at that point, the average approximation error is less than 10%, and the rising and falling edges are within 3° of vertical.
+The inclusion of further multiples offers diminishing returns as a consequence of the increasing divisor in the underlying expression.

 The vertical scale of the spectrum plot is logarithmic; the gradations are 6 dB apart, which is a needlessly complicated way for electrical engineers to say that each line corresponds to a 2× change in signal amplitude.
 You can clearly see that the fundamental frequency is followed by a series of peaks at odd harmonics (3×, 5×, 7×, etc).
 The second peak has an amplitude of about 1/3rd of the fundamental frequency (a difference of 9.6 dB); the third one is about 1/5th; and so forth.
 The sixth spike at 11 MHz has an amplitude of just about 9% of the first one (-20.8 dB).